 Female Infertility Treatment

-Inability to conceive to get pregnant is female infertility. female infertility includes problems with damage in cervix, damage to fallopian tubes or uterus, ovulation .
-Age is also the major factor that contribute to infertility because as the a woman age increases , her fertility naturally tends to decrease.
+Unable to get pregnant is female infertility.
+Female infertility includes problems with damage in cervix, damage to Fallopian tubes or Uterus, Ovulation.
+Age is also the major factor that contribute to infertility because as a woman age increases, her fertility naturally tends to decrease.

 Some of the known causes which strengthens the chance of Ovulation disorders are following :-

 b) Tumor or Cysts.

 d) Thyroid gland problems.

 e) Excess weight.

 Some of the known causes that damages the fallopian tubes or uterus can be following: